tjhubz/pittmc-site/README.md

 The site uses Next.js App Router API routes running on Cloudflare Workers:

-- `/api/send-verification` - Sends a verification email with a 6-digit code
+- `/api/send-verification` - Initializes a verification session and provides a session ID
-- `/api/verify-code` - Verifies the entered code and generates a token
+- `/api/check-verification` - Checks if the email has been verified and generates a token
+- `/api/email-webhook` - Processes incoming emails from Cloudflare Email Workers
 - `/api/whitelist-user` - Processes whitelist requests with valid tokens

 The API routes use the Cloudflare KV storage to:
-1. Store verification codes with an expiration time
+1. Store session IDs with a 30-minute expiration time
-2. Validate codes during the verification process
+2. Track email verification status
 3. Generate and validate JWT tokens for secure whitelist requests

 Example of KV usage in API routes: